pbiggar/phc/doc/manual/apioverview.rst

 	This ``WILDCARD`` is the sole instance of ``Wildcard``.
-	When ``match`` encounters a reference to this object in a pattern, it does two things: it skips that field in the comparison (so it acts as a &ldquo;don't care&rdquo;), and it replaces the value of the field in the pattern by the value in the tree.
+	When ``match`` encounters a reference to this object in a pattern, it does two things: it skips that field in the comparison (so it acts as a "don't care"), and it replaces the value of the field in the pattern by the value in the tree.
 For example, in the body of the ``if`` in
 </para>